syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/SfListViewSample1729548537).

-### Automatically Scroll to Bring a Selected Item into the View
+### Automatically scroll to bring a selected item into the view

 To bring the [SfListView.SelectedItem](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectedItem.html) automatically into the view when it changed at runtime by calling the [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method.

 In linear layout, you can get the row index of `SfListView.SelectedItem` and resolve if header and group header are used.
-Provide row index to the `ScrollToRowIndex` as like below code snippets.

 {% tabs %}
 {% highlight c# %}